-The Birthplace at Palmetto Health Richland is here to care for women throughout all phases of pregnancy and childbirth.
-We offer a full range of childbirth services, from prenatal classes to the latest in labor and delivery techniques, as well as the best post-natal care for mom and baby.
+The Birthplace at Palmetto Health Richland offers a full range of childbirth services, from prenatal classes to the latest in labor and delivery techniques, as well as the best post-natal care for mom and baby.

 Breastfeeding your baby is very important.
 Studies have shown that a breastfed baby has a shorter hospital stay, less risk of infections, decreased IV nutrition and improved feeding tolerance.
 We provide lactation consultants and breastfeeding education services for all nursing mothers throughout Palmetto Health Women's and Neonatal Services.